stravalib/stravalib/CONTRIBUTING.md

   for documentation and docstrings.
 * Run the automatic code formatter and style checks.

-Pull requests will automatically have tests run by GitHub Actions.
+All pull requests are automatically tested using workflows in GitHub Actions.
+Our tests include:

-This includes running both the unit tests as well as code linters.
+* running the test suite
+* testing the documentation build (which includes API documentation created from docstrings)
+* running code format and syntax tests for code formatters (TODO: code formatters will be added to stravalib soon!)

+When you submit a pull request, you will see whether the tests ran or failed.
-Github will show the status of these checks on the pull request.
+You will also see the resulting % code coverage based upon your pull request.

-Try to get them all passing (green).
-If you have any trouble, leave a comment in the Pull Request or open an Issue.
+Please try to ensure that all tests pass (Green checks) in your pull request before requesting a review from maintainers.
+If you have any trouble with the GitHub action tests, please leave a comment in the Pull Request or open an Issue.
+We will do our best to help you.